WilliamRoll/Python-API-Challenge/README.md

 2. % of higher cloudiness locations appear to be in the Northern Hemisphere more than in the Southern.

 3. Wind speed in not highly correlated to the city latitude in either hemisphere.

+Also, reference cells below graphs within script for further observations.